 How do you reclaim your sense of self-worth when it was stripped from you as a child?
 To reclaim self-worth, you need, first, to clearly understand your attachment between your mother or caregiver and you as a child.
 With understanding, you create awareness to your current mental and emotional state.
 There has been extensive research in this area with much supporting evidence, and it has always peaked my interest.

 When a child grows up in a life filled with chronic emotional and sexual abuse, the child expresses confused and unpredictable behaviors and emotional distress and may withdraw from life.
 The attachment theory, researched, first, by John Bowlby and, then, by Mary Ainsworth, stated that the relationship between mother or caregiver and child may strongly affect the development of a child’s brains.
 It may also effect and shape the child’s nervous system, state of consciousness, and social interactions.

-I can share a little bit of research on the attachment theory because I wrote an extensive essay in my psych class a few years ago.
-I was interested in it because I expressed disorganized-disoriented attachment during my first treatments in therapy more than a decade ago.
+I can share a little bit of research on the attachment theory because I wrote an extensive essay in my psych class a few years ago, but I also completed my first book Healing Worthlessness: Coming Into Self-Love as a Trauma Survivor and research it extensively.
+I was interested it because I expresses disorganized attachment when I first started therapy over a dozen years ago.

 Desire for Love

 When I look back, I remember well that I was a very clingy and whiny child.
 Everywhere my mother went, I tried my hardest to get her attention.
 This behavior obviously made my mother frustrated.
 I could see it in her eyes – her irritation, indignation, and rejection – and in her body language, but my behavior only pushed her away.
 Eventually, I stopped seeking attention all together because my needs would never get met, anyway.
 However, the worst aspect of all of this is that it drove my adult life.
 I took this behavior into my relationships and my sense of self-worth.